 With the return to steam a high priority, the society make arrangements for the locomotive to go to Carnforth for further repairs.

-After new tubes and other repairs at Carnforth, the repairs are completed and 6201 returns to service.
+After new tubes and other repairs at Carnforth, 6201 returns to service.